Tsum Valley Trek

 Day 19: Drive back to Kathmandu

-We will be ready for breakfast at 6:00 am, as advised by your trekking guide or as per your preference.
+As per your preference or the advice of your trekking guide, we'll be ready for breakfast at 6:00 a.m.
 The return journey to Kathmandu will be by road, passing through picturesque terraced fields, streams, rivers, charming local villages, and hilly terrain.
-The bus/jeep ride is estimated to take 6 to 7 hours, and will bring you back to your hotel in Kathmandu.
+The bus or Jeep ride is estimated to take 6 to 7 hours and will bring you back to your hotel in Kathmandu.
 However, please note that the duration of the journey may vary depending on the road conditions.

 Day 20: Free day in Kathmandu for self shopping an other activities

 Today, we have a free day to explore the vibrant city of Kathmandu on our own.
 You may want to spend the day indulging in some souvenir shopping, wandering around the colorful streets and bazaars, or enjoying the local cuisine.
-You could also visit some of the popular tourist attractions in the city, such as the Bhaktapur, or Patan which showcase Nepal's rich cultural and historical heritage.
-Alternatively, you could engage in other activities like hiking, biking, or adventure sports, or simply relax and rejuvenate in one of the city’s many spas and wellness centers.
-Whatever you choose to do, make sure to soak up the unique sights, sounds, and flavors of this wonderful city.
+You could also visit some of the popular tourist attractions in the city, such as Bhaktapur or Patan, which showcase Nepal's rich cultural and historical heritage.
+Alternatively, you could engage in other activities like hiking, biking, or adventure sports, or relax and rejuvenate in one of the city's many spas and wellness centers.
+Whatever you choose to do, make sure to soak up the unique sights, sounds, and flavors of this beautiful city.

 Day 21: Transfer to Kathmandu International airport for departure

 Today, we will transfer to Kathmandu International Airport for our departure.
-After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
-We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
-Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
+After enjoying a hearty breakfast at the hotel, we will gather our belongings and go to the airport.
+We will ensure we reach the airport in time to complete all the necessary formalities and board our flight.
+Before we bid farewell to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
 This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.

 Cost & Dates

-Tsum Valley Trek cost on the website applies to 6-12 people groups.
+The Tsum Valley Trek cost on the website applies to groups of 6–12 people.
 However, private trips for groups of two or more can be organized upon request.
-A group booking of 12 or more people can avail of a maximum discount with one free trip.
-Clients' travel date preferences can be accommodated, but the trek cost depends on factors such as group size, duration, accommodation type, and additional activities or services.
+A group booking of 12 or more people can offer a maximum discount with one free trip.
+Clients' travel date preferences can be accommodated, but the trek cost depends on group size, duration, accommodation type, and additional activities or services.

 • Group Size: The cost of the trip will depend on the size of the group.